 1. Ensuring wide publicity of Government policies and programmes of State Government in the Tribal Areas.
 2. To purchase/replace PA equipments, digital cameras etc. for coverage of Govt. programs.
 3. Creating awareness regarding prohibition and other social evils amongst the people of Tribal Areas.
 4. Computerization to facilitate print and electronic media due to easy access of information through internet.
+5. To strengthen the press clubs in Tribal areas.

-5. WELFARE OF SCs/STs/OBCs & Minorities Affairs :
+11. WELFARE OF SCs/STs/OBCs& Minorities Affairs:

-In Himachal Pradesh, according to 2011 Census, out of the total population of 6864602, the SCs constitute 25.19% and STs 5.71%.
+In Himachal Pradesh, according to 2011 Census, out of the total population of 68,64,602, the SCs constitute 25.20%, STs 5.71% and Minorities 4.44%.
 The Social Justice and Empowerment Department of the State is also engaged in the Socio-economic upliftment of STs on the basis of economic criteria.
 The Govt. of India have declared 57 castes as Scheduled Castes and 10 communities as Scheduled Tribes.
 Similarly, 52 other castes have been declared as Backward Classes.

 The Welfare Department is mainly engaged in the social economic upliftment of SC/STs.
-The main programme under this head include (I) follow-up programme (ii) ashram schools; (iii) housing subsidy; and (iv) Schemes of Scheduled Castes and Scheduled Tribes Development Corporation etc. The Schematic description is as under:-
+The main programme under this head include (i) follow-up programme (ii) ashram schools; (iii) housing subsidy; and (iv) Schemes of Scheduled Castes and Scheduled Tribes Development Corporation etc. The Schematic description is as under:-

-1. Follow-up Programme (Economic betterment).-The trainees undergoing vocational training in the ITIs etc. and also the trained artisans of STs in the villages are to be provided tools and equipment costing upto Rs.
-1300/- per beneficiary enabling them to earn their livelihood.
+- 1. Follow-up Programme (Economic betterment).-The trainees undergoing vocational training in the ITIs etc. and also the trained artisans of STs in the villages are to be provided implements and tools, sewing machine costing upto Rs.
+1800/- per beneficiary enabling them to earn their livelihood.
 This assistance encourages the beneficiary to adopt the trades in which they obtain training.
-Further loans are made available by the SC/ST Development Corporation on easy terms.

-2. Housing Subsidy.-Subsidy for the construction and repair of houses is provided to such SCs/STs who do not have any house of their own or whose house needs repair.
+Further loans are made available by the SC/ST Development Corporation on easy terms. - 2.
+Housing Subsidy.-Provisions of suitable shelter to SCs/STs/OBCs, need top priority especially in this hilly State.
+Subsidy for the construction and repair of houses is provided to such SCs/STs who do not have any house of their own or whose house needs repair.
 For new construction in tribal areas, the department provides Rs.
-48500/- as subsidy.

-3. Award for Inter caste Marriage.-Incentives are to be provided to such couples who have inter-caste marriages, so as to remove the practice of untouchability in the society.
-A cash award of Rs.
-25000/- is being provided to the beneficiary under this scheme.

-4. Improvement of Harijan Bastis.-The funds for street pavement, drainage and construction of bowdies/ drinking water supply schemes etc. upto the estimated cost of Rs.
+1,30,000/- as subsidy for house construction and for house repair Rs.
+25,000 to those whose annual income does not exceed Rs.
+35,000/-. - 3.
+Award for Inter caste Marriage.-Incentives are to be provided to such couples who have inter-caste marriages, so as to remove the practice of un-touchability from the society.
+A cash award of Rs.50,000/- per couple is being provided as incentive money under this scheme. - 4.
+Improvement of Harijan Bastis.-The funds for street pavement, drainage and construction of bowdies/ drinking water supply schemes etc. upto the estimated cost of Rs.
 1.00 Lakh are provided to the Panchayats to ensure the improvement of Harijan Bastis.